 5. Bev California Rosé Wine

 Rosé from a can?
 Yes.
 It can be done, and it’s great.
-It’s got a fizzy vibe to it with a crisp, dry finish you’ll love at the beach, park or other outdoor conquest you take this summer.
-Throw a six pack in your backpack and easily transport your beverage without concern about a bottle breaking or wine bottle opener getting lost.
-It’s got great taste regardless of its easily-transported size, but once you factor in the convenience this one becomes a winner.
+It’s got a fizzy vibe to it with a crisp, dry finish you’ll love at the beach, park or another outdoor conquest you take this summer.
+Throw a six-pack in your backpack and easily transport your beverage without concern about a bottle breaking or wine bottle opener getting lost.
+It’s got great taste regardless of its easily transported size, but once you factor in the convenience this one becomes a winner.

 Rosé and champagne is a match made in summertime celebratory heaven.
-It’s the perfect drink to toast with in the warmer months with bubbles and a dry fruity hue that’ll hit the spot.
+It’s the perfect drink to toast during the warmer months with bubbles and a dry fruity hue that’ll hit the spot.
 It’s on the pricier end of things so be sure to save it for extra special occasions where you’re ready to pop a cork.
-The end of quarantine, perhaps…
+And, isn’t warmer weather a reason in itself to celebrate?
+Pop open Avaline’s Sparkling Rosé for a brand-new, natural taste that’ll make you want to pour glass after glass.

 This one’s a splurge, but it’s well worth the cash if you’ve got a birthday coming up or a girlfriend you need to apologize to in a major way.
 It’s another rosé champagne which we can’t get enough of for the taste and festive flair.
 This particular brand is aged for five years in the Krug cellars before you get to try it, which gives it that crisp and elegant taste you expect from a bottle at this price point.